I’m currently looking for a full time personal assistant job.

 You need to be proactive and call them.

-Unfortunately there is some more bad news on this front.
+Unfortunately, there is some more bad news on this front.
 You may never hear back from them.
 I am sure when agencies put a name and a contact number at the bottom of a job ad they have the best intentions.
-I think the volume of callers, competition with other agencies to fill the role, lack of resources and people being generally overworked gets in the way.
+I think the volume of callers, competition with other agencies to fill the role, lack of resources, and people being generally overworked get in the way.

 This can also be the case when applying directly to a company.
 You might not get a return call.